-1. Memoranda not exceeding 200 words on subjects within the competence of the Congress may be tabled provided they have been signed by at least twenty delegates belonging to at least four national delegations.

-2. Any delegate may add his or her signature to a memorandum.
+- 1. Prior to, or during, a session, memoranda not exceeding 200 words on subjects within the competence of the Congress may be tabled provided they have been signed by at least twenty delegates belonging to at least four national delegations. - 2.
+Any delegate may add his or her signature to a memorandum.
 Members of delegations with special status may also add their signature though it will not be taken into account when counting signatories.
-When a signature is added, the memorandum must be published again at the beginning of the next session together with the names of all the delegates who have signed it.

-3. At the discretion of the Bureau, other participants may be allowed to table memoranda or add their signature to memoranda already tabled if they fulfil the criteria in Rule 28.1 though it will not be taken into account when counting signatories.

-4. Memoranda judged by the President of the Congress to be in order must be published.

-5. No proceedings arise as the result of a memorandum.
+When a signature is added, the memorandum must be published again at the beginning of the next session together with the names of all the delegates who have signed it. - 3.
+At the discretion of the Bureau, and subject to provisions it may set out on an ad hoc basis at a Bureau meeting no later than the eve of the session, other participants may be allowed to table memoranda or add their signature to those already tabled. - 4.
+Memoranda judged by the President of the Congress to be in order must be published. - 5.
+No proceedings arise as the result of a memorandum.